Rice in the World

 Rice Global: Indian Institute of Technology Kanpur (IITK) Collaborative Initiative

-Launched in 2020, the Rice-IITK Collaborative Initiative in Kanpur fosters a thriving research environment for the development of long-term, cutting-edge research in global energy solutions.
+The Rice-IITK Collaborative Initiative in Kanpur fosters a thriving research environment for the development of long-term, cutting-edge research in global energy solutions.

 Image Alt Text